portellam/bashlib/README.md

 ## How-to
 * Clone
-* Use any a source [1]
+* Use any a source [1], example:
-    * Example: invoke "source bashlib-all" for all functions.
+    "source bashlib-all"

 [1]